-This document describes how to configure Device Sensor, so that it can be used for profiling purposes on ISE.
-Device sensor is a feature of access devices.
-It allows to collect information about connected endpoints.
-Mostly, information collected by Device Sensor can come from the following protocols:
+This document describes how to configure the Device Sensor so that it can be used for profiling purposes on ISE.

 Cisco recommends that you have knowledge of these topics: